catac0mb/REU_wrapup/README.md

      make launch
 ```

-2. Open the “map packages” folder in the content folder at the bottom of the screen of Unreal Engine.
-Go to Content/map_package/maps and open the folder with the name of your map.
+2. Open the “map packages” folder in the Content Browser at the bottom of the screen of Unreal Engine.
+Go to content > map_package > maps and open the folder with the name of your map.
 3. Double click on your map file.
 It should be an icon with gray map geometries on it and an orange bar at the bottom.
 If you hover over it, it should be labeled yourmapname (level) to indicate that it is a map file.
 4. After double clicking, the map should be generated on the map with its textures.
 This may take several minutes.